 - Display the National NAIDOC Poster or other Indigenous posters around your classroom or workplace.

-- Start your own hall of fame featuring Indigenous role models.
+- Start your own hall of fame featuring First Nations role models.

 - Listen to Indigenous musicians or watch a movie about Aboriginal and Torres Strait Islander history.

 - Research the Traditional Owners of your area.

 - Study Aboriginal and Torres Strait Islander arts and crafts.

 - Work with an Aboriginal or Torres Strait Islander artist to produce an artwork representing the theme.